xot/ElectraOne/README-ADDING-PRESETS.md

 ### Names used for plugins and Max devices

 There is unfortunately no reliable way for the remote script to get the *device* name for a plugin or a Max device: when asking Live it returns the name of the currently loaded 'Live preset' for the plugin or Max device.
-This is annoying when dumping E1 presets, or defining preloaded presets (see below).
+This is annoying when dumping E1 presets, or predefining presets (see below).

 The remote script uses the following hack to still allow a fixed device name to be found.
 Enclose such a plugin or Max device in an instrument, midi, or audio rack and rename that enclosing rack to the name of the device.
-The remote script uses the name of the enclosing rack followed by a single hyphen ```-``` as the name to use for the plugin or Max device when dumping its preset or when looking up a preloaded preset.
+The remote script uses the name of the enclosing rack followed by a single hyphen ```-``` as the name to use for the plugin or Max device when dumping its preset or when looking up a predefined or preloaded preset.
 So if a plugin is in a rack with name ```MiniV3``` then ```MiniV3-``` is used as the plugin name.
 (If a plugin is not enclosed in a rack, then its own preset name is used as the device name.)

-### Preloaded presets
+### Predefined presets

-Preloaded presets are stored in ```Devices.py```.
-The Python script ```makedevices``` creates this file based on all presets stored in ```./preloaded```, using the following files
+Predefined presets are stored in ```Devices.py```.
+The Python script ```makedevices``` creates this file based on all presets stored in ```./preloaded```, using the following files in that folder

 - ```<devicename>.epr```, the preset in JSON format, as [documented here](https://docs.electra.one/developers/presetformat.html#preset-json-format); it is minified by the script,
 - ```<devicename>.lua```, containing additional LUA functions used within the preset (this file is optional), and
 - ```<devicename>.cmap``` containing a textual representation of the CC-map Python data structure.

+It also uses the contents of ```./default.lua``` as the default lua script to use for predefined and generated presets.

 See [further documentation here](./makedevices-README.md)